lakka/redlock-nodejs/README.md

 One may omit the `port`-property from the server object.
 Multiredlock will then will assume port number `6379`.

+An optional auth value may be passed in the server object to connect to a password protected Redis instance. e.g. `auth: 'foobared'` will connect with the password `foobarded`/

 The object `options` may have the following properties:
 - `id`: an optional ID string to give for this instance of multiredlock.
 Is used in identifying locks.
 Defaults to the machine's hostname.
 - `drift`: set the maximum clock drift between servers in milliseconds.
 This will be subtracted from lock validity time.
 The default is 100ms.